 Under McCartney's leadership, Purdue has developed the nation's largest cyberinfrastructure for research, with six supercomputers listed in the internationally known Top 500 list.
-Also during his tenure, Purdue has developed some of the nation's most advanced learning and classroom technologies, including Signals and Hotseat.
+Also during his tenure, Purdue has developed some of the nation's most advanced learning and classroom technologies, including Forecast and Hotseat.
 In addition, in 2010 McCartney provided oversight to a campus-wide restructuring of the information technology resources used by the nearly 15,000 faculty and staff on campus.

-McCartney holds an appointment in Purdue's College of Technology and is the inaugural recipient of the Olga Oesterle England Professorship of Information Technology.
+McCartney holds tenure at the rank of Professor in Purdue's College of Technology and is the inaugural recipient of the Olga Oesterle England Professorship of Information Technology.

 Before becoming CIO, McCartney served two years as assistant dean for technology at Purdue's Krannert School of Management, where he taught in the MBA, executive MBA and engineering management programs.
 McCartney also is the principal investigator for the Northwest Indiana Computational Grid.